 Over the years I was and still am to this day seeing the same Neurologist.
 By now I have changed to three other anticonvulsant medications to control my seizures.
 Every epilepsy case has to be diagnosed and treated in its own manner.
 I am not tired but more alert on my current medications, happier.

 I have had a few seizures that made me trip while curling, or stumble on a sidewalk hitting my head.
 Once the skin broke open and I had to have stitches in the hospital.
 My head was wrapped up like a Band-Aid, around the top of the head and below the chin.
 After two days I was out of the hospital.

 After leaving high school forty years ago, I received a much-unexpected letter from a student in my high school class for teasing me at school.
 It was an apology, apology gracefully accepted.
 Those years were behind me.

-I have been working at the same company to this day, 27 years.
+I had worked at the same company to this day, 29 years.
 During those years I obtained my Certificate in Business Administration from the University of Regina, graduating in 2004.
 I have fought to maintain my job showing determination and willingness to work.
 Employment Equity must be 5% of the workforce now.
 It is said that those with a disability tend to work harder and have less sick days to prove they are capable of working.

-I am now getting close to retirement and wishing to enjoy it.
+I am now retired and enjoying it.
 Quote is “you are a person, with epilepsy second.”
 Epilepsy doesn't have to stop you from enjoying your life and wishing to find success.
 You can succeed in many areas by believing in yourself.
 Support is out there.